dan-agilexp/cosyrest/README.md

 I wanted to control my heating with automation for example to "make it cosy" one hour before a scheduled AirBnB check-in.
 Although GeoCosy has an Alexa skill there is nothing similar for IFTTT or a public API so I set about building my own.
-The inspiration came from this GitHub repo https://github.com/Saggerus/HA-cosy-server but I didn't much like the idea of using a headless browser to simulate clicking around the web interface and plus I wanted a do it using .NET.
+The inspiration came from [this GitHub Repo](https://github.com/Saggerus/HA-cosy-server) but using a headless browser to simulate clicking around the web interface wasn't quite what I was after and plus I wanted a do it using .NET.
 However the project above might better suit your needs to worth checking out.

 # Installation